-Most segments of the Trail network can be used to accomplish educational objectives.
-The Nature and Science section provides some content for a few areas, and we welcome additional resources.
-In addition, many Trail management partners offer program and curriculum guides, and the documents below provide some specific ideas:
+Many segments of the PHT network can be used to accomplish educational objectives.
+The Nature and Science section provides some content for a few areas and many Trail management partners offer program and curriculum guides.
+The documents below provide some ideas, and are available on request: